How Does Overparameterization Affect Machine Unlearning of Deep Neural Networks?: Related Work

-Recent research on overparameterized DNNs has explored how model architecture and parameterization influence the reproducibility and generalization of decision boundaries.
-A particularly relevant study by \citet{somepalli_can_nn_learn_twice} showed the impact of the DNN width on decision regions formation and stability across different training runs.
+\paragraph{The overparameterization effect on classification DNNs.} Recent research on overparameterized DNNs has explored how model architecture and parameterization influence the reproducibility and generalization of decision boundaries.
+A particularly relevant study by Somepalli et al.~\cite{somepalli_can_nn_learn_twice} showed the impact of the DNN width on decision regions formation and stability across different training runs.
 They showed that different DNN architectures, especially in terms of inductive bias, may have qualitatively and quantitatively different decision regions.
-Moreover, multiple training runs with the same architecture yield highly similar decision regions for highly overparameterized (wide) DNNs and noiseless data.

-In this paper, we significantly extend the previous insights to show how overparameterization affects various unlearning methods in terms of decision region changes near the unlearned data.
+Moreover, multiple training runs with the same architecture yield highly similar decision regions for highly overparameterized (wide) DNNs and noiseless data. \textit{In this research, we significantly extend the previous insights to show how overparameterization affects various unlearning methods in terms of decision region changes near the unlearned data.}